 In this blog post, I want to provide an overview of the 1031 exchange process from the perspective of the apartment syndicator.

-The requirements for a 1031 exchange are laid out in the United States Internal Revenue Code 26 U.S.C. § 1031.
+The requirements for a 1031 syndication are laid out in the United States Internal Revenue Code 26 U.S.C. § 1031.

 Here are the current requirements in order to qualify for a 1031 exchange: